How to Invest When You’re Afraid of Losing Money

 Common Mistakes Fearful Investors Make

-If you’re in crypto or DeFi specifically, fear is often a signal to upgrade your safety standards.
-This is a strong internal companion piece: DeFi Safety Checklist.
+If you’re operating in higher-risk areas like DeFi, fear is often a signal to upgrade your risk management.
+This is a strong companion guide: DeFi Safety Checklist

 Final Thought